GregTheMadMonk/tnl-noa/Documentation/Tutorials/Arrays/main-page.md

 In general in TNL, each method defined as ```__cuda_callable__``` can be called from the CUDA kernels.
 The method ```ArrayView::getSize``` is another example.
 We also would like to point the reader to better ways of arrays initiation for example with method ```ArrayView::evaluate``` or with ```ParalleFor```.

 ### Accessing the array element with ```setElement``` and ```getElement```

+On the other hand, the methods ```setElement``` and ```getElement``` can be called **from the host only** no matter where the array is allocated.
+None of the methods can be used in CUDA kernels. ```getElement``` returns copy of an element rather than a reference.
+Therefore it is slightly slower.
+If the array is on GPU, the array element is copied from the device on the host (or vice versa) which is significantly slower.
+In those parts of code where the perfomance matters, these methods shall not be called.
+Their use is, however, much easier and they allow to write one simple code for both CPU and GPU.
+Both methods are good candidates for:

+* reading/wiriting of only few elements in the array
+* arrays inititation which is done only once and it is not time critical part of a code
+* debugging purposes

+The following example shows the use of ```getElement``` and ```setElement```:

+\include ElementsAccessing-2.cpp

+Output:

+\include ElementsAccessing-2.out

+## Arrays initiation with lambdas

+More eifficient and still quite simple method for the arrays initiation is with the use of C++ lambda functions and method ```evaluate```.
+This method is implemented in ```ArrayView``` only.
+As an argument a lambda function is passed which is then evaluated for all elemeents.
+Optionaly one may define only subinterval of element indexes where the lambda shall be evaluated.
+If the underlaying array is allocated on GPU, the lambda function is called from CUDA kernel.
+This is why it is more efficient than use of ```setElement```.
+On the other hand, one must be carefull to use only ```__cuda_callable__``` methods inside the lambda.
+The use of the method ```evaluate``` demonstrates the following example.

+\include ArrayViewEvaluate.cpp

+Output:

+\include ArrayViewEvaluate.out

+## Checking the array contents

+Methods ```containsValue``` and ```containsOnlyValue``` serve for testing the contents of the arrays. ```containsValue``` returns ```true``` of there is at least one element in the array with given value. ```containsOnlyValue``` returnd ```true``` only if all elements of the array equal given value.
+The test can be restricted to subinterval of array elements.
+Both methods are implemented in ```Array``` as well as in ```ArrayView```.
+See the following code snippet for example of use.

+\include ContainsValue.cpp

+Output:

+\include ContainsValue.out

+## IO operations with Arrays